Courses & Workshops

 What is Hedgerow Medicine?

-Britain's hedgerows and countryside abound with medicinal plants, and many of these plants are found around the world.
+Britain's hedgerows and countryside abound with medicinal plants.
 People have always used local wild plants and herbs for food and medicine, but much of this knowledge has been lost.

 We are so lucky in Britain to have hedgerows and miles and miles of public footpaths, giving us access to a wealth of wild plants to harvest for food and medicine.
 In newer countries, like the US and Australia, there aren't hedgerows and there is no tradition of communal access to the land, but wherever you live there will be weeds and other healing plants all around you.

 Even if you live in the city, there are many useful plants that thrive on vacant lots and waste land, or grow wild in the smallest gardens.
 Elder, nettles, plantain, dandelion, dock, cleavers, yarrow and self-heal are among the most potent of medicinal plants, yet grow almost everywhere.
-The book Hedgerow Medicine (Backyard medicine in the US) gives clear instructions on using 50 common medicinal plants, with details on harvesting and recipes for making your own teas, tinctures, glycerites, poultices, oxymels, ointments and other preparations.
+The book Hedgerow Medicine gives clear instructions on using 50 common medicinal plants, with details on harvesting and recipes for making your own teas, tinctures, glycerites, poultices, oxymels, ointments and other preparations.

 Why make your own medicines?